natan-fernandes/fivem-ts-boilerplate/README.md

 You can build the NUI separately by going running `yarn build-nui <resourceName>` in the root folder

 **NOTE:**
 > `build-nui` will only build the web project and NOT copy the bundle to your server's resource folder.
 Running `yarn build <resource>` on the root folder will copy everything to your server's resource folder including the NUI bundle IF it's was built beforewards.

+`yarn build <resourceName> <true>` will enable watch mode.

 ### Installation
 *The boilerplate was made using `yarn` but is still compatible with